There still appears to be a laissez-faire kind of attitude to Park Home Surveys. I find this quite incredible.

-I’ve lost count of the number of folk who claim that they didn’t need a survey because they themselves have or they know somebody else who’s been in the building trade all his life.
+I’ve lost count of the number of folk who claim that they didn’t need a Park Home survey because they or someone they know has been in the building trade all their lives.
 There’s little comparison between bricks and mortar and Park Homes – even the common features of roof, walls and windows are completely different materials and construction.

 If you’re a buyer and fail to have a survey carried out, you are entering a possible world of pain, both financial and mental … and with some homes, possibly physical too!
 Just because the vast majority of Park Home residents are older folk does not mean that they are all sweetness and light and upstanding citizens … they’re just like the rest of us with the same proportion of good and bad and middling.

-By that I mean that amongst the honest folk there’s the same ratio of bodgers, misers, conmen and cheats that are in the rest of society.
+By that I mean that among the honest folk there’s the same ratio of bodgers, misers, conmen and cheats that are in the rest of society.
 So what might outwardly seem a beguiling purchase may not be what it purports to be.
-Without a Survey, you’ll never know until the problems start when you get to know the Home.
+Without a Survey, you’ll never know until the problems start when you get to know the home.

-So why New Homes and Lodges as well?
+Why New Homes and Lodges as well?
 Surely they come with all sorts of guarantees and suchlike I hear you say.
-Indeed they do, but any New Home could have underfloor faults that you wouldn’t even know about until years later, that’s beside any snagging problems that any new Home would have whether bricks and mortar or Park Home.
+Indeed they do, but any new home could have underfloor faults that you wouldn’t even know about until years later.

-A good Surveyor will find all these faults and you have the chance to have them put right – at the Seller’s expense and headache rather than yours – before you move in – or get the money off the sale for you to get it done yourself to your satisfaction.
+A good Surveyor will find all these faults and you have the chance to have them put right at the Seller’s expense and headache rather than yours before you move in.
+You may be able to negotiate money off the sale for you to get any remedial work done to your complete satisfaction.